Notice of Privacy Practices

 Treatment activities: We collect, use and share PHI to provide the care, medicine, and services you need or to help doctors, hospitals, and others get you the care you need.
 Examples of ways we use your information:

--We may use publicly and/or commercially available data about you so you can get available health services.
+- We may collect and use publicly and/or commercially available data about you to support you and help you get available health services.

 Sharing your PHI with you: We must give you access to your own PHI.
 We may also contact you about treatment options or other health‐related benefits and services.
 We may also send you reminders about routine medical checkups and tests.

 You may get emails that have limited PHI, such as appointment reminders.
-We’ll ask your permission before we email you.
+We’ll ask your permission before we contact you.

 Sharing your PHI with others: In most cases, if we use or share your PHI outside of treatment, payment, operations or research activities, we have to get your okay in writing first.
 We must also get your written permission before: